manonlespes/MyWebsite/README.md

 # MyWebsite
 My website introducing my experiences and backgrounds - check this out !

-I had fun when coding it.
-The most challenging part for me was the use of loops and callback in JS.
-I mst recognise that I am quite proud of what I have done so far.
-For sure, it could be optimsed, and this is one of the reasons I am seeking for an internship, in order to write a clearer code.
+I had such fun when coding it.
+The most challenging part was the use of loops and callbacks in JS.

+I must recognise that I am quite proud of what I have done so far.
+For sure, it could be optimised, and this is one of the reasons I am seeking for an internship, in order to write a clearer code.

+Let's discuss about it, I'd be delighted to hear from you :)